 - Tuross and Coila Lakes Estuary Management Program

 - Sea level rise

 Join the Coast and Environment Management Advisory Committee

 There are currently vacancies on the Coast and Environment Management Advisory Committee, which is made up of community members who give feedback to Council about coastal, estuary and flood management.

-Flying foxes have camped in the Eurobodalla region throughout history.
-In early 2016 unprecedented numbers established camps in Batemans Bay and Council implemented additional management activities to minimise impacts on the community.
+Flying-foxes have camped in the Eurobodalla region throughout history.
+In early 2016 unprecedented numbers established camps in Batemans Bay and Council implemented additional management activities to minimise their impacts on the community.

 Threatened species and endangered ecological communities